Recipe updated with second alternative Instant Pot cooking method.

 When ready to cook, place all the ingredients for the sauce into a food processor or blender and blitz to mix.
 Trickle in 120ml of water with the motor running until you have a thinner and very smooth sauce.

 Mix the marinated chicken and sauce together and then scrape into the Inner Pot of the Instant Pot, laying the thighs in a flat, even layer.
+(You are cooking this from cold, don't preheat the Inner Pot or it will catch and burn).
 Place the lid on and set on Manual High for 12 minutes.
 Give a QPR when the timer sounds (but it works well with a NPR if you prefer).

 Stir the chicken very well and if you want more sauce, add a little boiling water and cook briefly on Sauté mode to ensure it combines with the sauce nicely.
 If not, serve on top of steamed rice garnished with the sliced spring onions and crushed peanuts.